Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![sidemenu-bug](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/side-bug.png)

 2. When submitting the contact form on the contact us page, the form was allowing a submission if only white space was entered.
+This was also an issue I fixed with the map form.

     * To fix it I used an isEmpty function, then added an if statement to check if this function was false.
 If it was true, an alert would show to let the user know that the input was invalid.